catliba/cse15l-lab-reports/labreport4/lab-report-4-week-8.md

 *Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.*

-For unwanted symbols, you can do an if statement that checks if any of the parentheses, brackets, etc are in the link.
+Yes.
+For unwanted symbols, you can do a simple if statement that checks if any of the parentheses, brackets, etc are in the link.
 If so, do not print out the link.

 *Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.*

+Yes, most likely.
 To check for newlines, I would have an if statment to see if there is a newline during the creation of the code.
 A newline may appear before the closed parentheses/brackets or after the open ones and by checking those location for newlines, you can decide whether or not to print the code.
 For my implementation, I believe that newlines should not be printed out.
+This should exceed 10 lines.